 Years 7 & 8

 Years 7 and 8 are an exciting time to be at De La Salle College.
-As students make new friends, face adolescent challenges and explore academic and co-curricula pursuits, we work hard to ensure their time at school is a safe and rewarding experience.
+As students make new friends, face adolescent challenges and explore academic and co-curricular pursuits, we work hard to ensure their time at school is a safe and rewarding experience.

 Filled with excitement and apprehension, Year 7 is a year of transition.
 Our priority at this stage is to establish a sense of belonging, community and responsibility.